a-ibrahimi/MRI-Vertebrae-Registration/README.md

 ### Model Progression

 The baseline model was progressively refined and expanded to increase complexity.
 Different strategies were employed to enhance registration accuracy and overall performance.
+The baseline model was further scaled up to construct a more capable and robust model with expanding network architectures.

 #### Semisupervised Learning